Feedback-Dominated Accretion Flows: Astrophysical Features of FDAFs

 \subsection{ECO Mass Growth}

-Embedded neutron stars and black holes will grow through accretion of AGN gas.
-If an embedded neutron star acquires significant mass, it will undergo an accretion-induced collapse (AIC) and produce a black hole in the so-called lower mass gap \citep{Yang+20, Perna+21}.
-Accretion onto embedded black holes, regardless of their origin, will (i) increase their mass and (ii) alter their spin \citep{Tagawa+20b}.
+Embedded neutron stars and BHs will grow through accretion of AGN gas.
+If an embedded neutron star acquires significant mass, it will undergo an accretion-induced collapse (AIC) and produce a BH in the so-called lower-mass gap \citep{Yang+20, Perna+21}.
+Accretion onto embedded BHs, regardless of their origin, will (i) increase their mass and (ii) alter their spin \citep{Tagawa+20a}.
 If the accretion is coherent (i.e. has a persistent direction of angular momentum), which we assume to be the case, then the embedded BHs will spin up.
-Growth of embedded BHs will eventually produce objects in the ``upper,'' or pair instability, mass gap, which cannot be populated through isolated stellar evolution \citep{SperaMapelli2017}.
-Since ECOs can undergo mergers and emit GWs {\it after} significant mass growth\footnote{ECOs may potentially also increase their mass significantly while in an inspiraling binary state.
-Early works found that hydrodynamic hardening was too efficient to permit significant mass growth \citep{Stone+17}, but more recent results on circumbinary accretion \citep{Tang+17} led \citealt{ShuXu+18} to a different conclusion.}, due to single-single captures inside \citep{Bellovary+2016} or outside \citep{Tagawa+20a} of migration traps, it is of great importance to understand their plausible mass and spin distributions, which may offer unique diagnostics of GWs produced by the AGN channel.
+Growth of embedded BHs will eventually produce objects in the ``upper,'' or pair-instability, mass gap, which cannot be populated through isolated stellar evolution \citep{SperaMapelli2017}.
+Because ECOs can undergo mergers and emit GWs {\it after} significant mass growth,\footnote{ECOs may potentially also increase their mass significantly while in an inspiraling binary state.
+Early works found that hydrodynamic hardening was too efficient to permit significant mass growth \citep{Stone+17}, but more recent results on circumbinary accretion \citep{Tang+17} led \citealt{ShuXu+18} to a different conclusion.} due to single-single captures inside \citep{Bellovary+2016} or outside \citep{Tagawa+20b} of migration traps, it is of great importance to understand their plausible mass and spin distributions, which may offer unique diagnostics of GWs produced by the AGN channel.